-- 22. (1) An expropriating authority may, if a property is required on an urgent basis, take a right to use property temporarily for so long as it is urgently required for a period not exceeding 12 months. - (2) The power referred to in subsection (1) may only be exercised if suitable property held by the national, provincial or local government is not available under the following circumstances: - (a) In the case of a disaster as defined in the Disaster Management Act, 2002 (Act No. 57 of 2002); or - (b) where a court grants an order that an expropriating authority is entitled to use the provisions of this section due to- - (i) urgent and exceptional circumstances that justify action under subsection (1); - (ii) real and imminent danger to human life or substantial injury or damage to property; or
+- 20. (1) An expropriating authority may, if a property is required on an urgent basis, exercise a right to use property temporarily for so long as it is urgently required for a 35 period not exceeding 12 months. - (2) The power referred to in subsection (1) may only be exercised if suitable property held by the national, provincial or local government is not available under the following circumstances: - (a) In the case of a disaster as defined in the Disaster Management Act, 2002 (Act 40 No. 57 of 2002); or - (b) where a court grants an order that an expropriating authority is entitled to use the provisions of this section due to- - (i) urgent and exceptional circumstances that justify action under subsection (1); - (ii) real and imminent danger to human life or substantial injury or damage to property; or - (iii) any other ground which in the view of the court justifies action under subsection (1). - (3) Should an expropriating authority exercise the power referred to in subsection (1), 50 the expropriating authority will be exempted from compliance with the provisions of sections 5(1), 6(1) and 7(1), but if the property is land, the expropriating authority becomes liable for the municipal property rates, taxes, levies and similar charges from date of expropriation. - (4) The owner or the holder of a right whose right in property has been taken for 55 temporary use in terms of this section is entitled to just and equitable compensation as calculated, determined and paid in terms of this Act. - (5) The expropriating authority must make a written offer of compensation to the expropriated owner or expropriated holder of a right as soon as reasonably possible, but no later than 30 days from the date on which the notice to use the property temporarily 60 was given, and payment must be made as soon as reasonably possible thereafter: Provided that in the event of any dispute, section 19 applies.

-- (iii) any other ground which in the view of the court justifies action under subsection (1). - (3) Should an expropriating authority exercise the power referred to in subsection (1), the expropriating authority will be exempted from compliance with the provisions of sections 5(1), 6(1) and 7(1). - (4) The owner or the holder of an unregistered right whose right in property has been taken for temporary use in terms of this section is entitled to just and equitable compensation as calculated, determined and paid in terms of this Act. - (5) The expropriating authority must make a written offer of compensation to the expropriated owner or expropriated holder of an unregistered right within 30 days from the date on which the notice to use the property temporarily was given, and payment must be made within a reasonable time thereafter: Provided that in the event of any dispute, the provisions of section 21 apply. - (6) If the property taken for temporary use in terms of this section is damaged during the use of the property, the expropriating authority must repair such damage or compensate the owner or the holder of an unregistered right concerned for the damage. - (7) (a) If an expropriating authority wishes to extend the period of temporary usage beyond 12 months and the owner or the holder of an unregistered right whose right in property has been taken does not agree thereto, the expropriating authority may approach the court for an extension of the period. - (b) The court may, on sufficient cause shown by the expropriating authority, extend the period of temporary usage.

-- (c) The period of extension may not exceed a period of 18 months from the date the property was taken for temporary use in terms of subsection (1). - (8) If the court refuses to grant an extension as applied for in terms of subsection (7), the expropriating authority must vacate the property on the expiry of the period of temporary use or on the date agreed to by the parties or determined by the court. - (9) An expropriating authority may at any time during the temporary use of the property, commence with the expropriation of the property and must comply with all relevant provisions of this Act.
+- (6) If the property taken for temporary use in terms of this section is damaged during the use of the property, the expropriating authority must repair such damage or compensate the owner or the holder of a right concerned for the damage. - (7) (a) If an expropriating authority wishes to extend the period of temporary usage beyond 12 months and the owner or the holder of a right whose right in property has been taken does not agree thereto, the expropriating authority may approach the court for an extension of the period. - (b) The court may, on sufficient cause shown by the expropriating authority, extend 10 the period of temporary usage. - (c) The period of extension may not exceed 18 months from the date the property was taken for temporary use in terms of subsection (1). - (8) If the court refuses to grant an extension as applied for in terms of subsection (7), the expropriating authority must return or vacate the property on the expiry of the period of temporary use or on the date agreed to by the parties or determined by the court. - (9) An expropriating authority may at any time during the temporary use of the property, commence with the expropriation of the property and must comply with all relevant provisions of this Act. - (10) If the property in question is damaged as a result of the performance of an act 20 contemplated in subsection (1), the expropriating authority must repair to a reasonable standard, or compensate the affected person for that damage after delivery of a written demand by the affected person and without undue delay.